-The VGA monitor connector on the ALTERA DE0 board consists of five signals, RED(4 bits), GREEN(4 bits), BLUE(4 bits), HORIZ\SYNC, and VERT\SYNC.
-Look into the ALTERA DE0 Board User Manual for the header pin outs for the ALTERA DE0 board for these 5 signals.
+The VGA monitor connector on the ALTERA DE10-lite board consists of five signals, RED(4 bits), GREEN(4 bits), BLUE(4 bits), HORIZ\SYNC, and VERT\SYNC.
+Look into the user manual for the header pin outs for these 5 signals.
 The timing relationships among this signal are shown in Figures 1 and 2 at the end of this lab document.
 The generation of signals needed for the raster on the VGA monitor begins with dividing the frequency of the 50 MHz clock on the ALTERA DE0 board down to a 25 MHz pixel clock which is further divided down to the horizontal and vertical sync frequencies.
 This means your design will contain a horizontal counter and a vertical counter.
 The horizontal and vertical sync pulses of appropriate lengths are then produced from the two counters.

 Horizontal and vertical synchronization.
 A video display consists of 640 pixels in the horizontal direction and 480 lines of pixels in the vertical direction.
 The monitor starts each refresh cycle by updating the pixel in the top left-hand corner of the screen, which can be treated as the origin (0,0) of an X-Y plane.
 After the first pixel is refreshed, the monitor refreshes the remaining pixels in the row.
-When the monitor receives a pulse on the HORIZ\SYNC pin, it refreshes the next row of pixels.
-The time required for the sweep, the horizontal sweep period, is nominally 31.77 $\mu$ s.
+When the monitor receives a pulse on the $\textit{HORIZ\SYNC}$ pin, it refreshes the next row of pixels.
+The time required for the sweep, the horizontal sweep period, is nominally 31.77 μs.
 This process is repeated until the monitor reaches the bottom of the screen.
-When the monitor reaches the bottom of the screen, a 64 $\mu$ s pulse applied to the VERT\SYNC pin, causing the monitor to begin refreshing pixels at the top of the screen (i.e., at [0,0]).
-As shown in Figure 2, the VERT\SYNC pulse must be repeated every 16.6 ms for a refresh rate of 60 Hz.
+When the monitor reaches the bottom of the screen, a 64 μs pulse applied to the $\textit{VERT\SYNC}$ pin causes the monitor to begin refreshing pixels at the top of the screen (i.e., at [0,0]).
+As shown in Figure 2, the VERT\SYNC pulse must be repeated every 16.6 ms (vertical sweep period).
+A complete screen of information is traced by the electron beam every 16.6 ms for a refresh rate of 60 Hz.